-There are 2 ways to look at budgeting.
+There are 2 ways people usually look at budgeting.

 Both are not wrong.

-However, both ways can be describe as some sort of justification why we should not do the other.
+However, both ways can be described as some justification why we should not do the other.

 The first way of looking is flawed because we see a lot of folks earning $100,000/yr to $150,000/yr yet end up with very little net worth, residual cash flow and often in debt as much as 1 year of their massive salary.

 It is easy not to have a good vantage of where all your money is going.
 Not just that, it is easy to think money is unlimited when you earn so much that it fills your life entirely.

 The second way of looking can be limiting as well.
 You may get holed up so much in optimizing what you have but if your income does not go up, austerity won’t get you far.

 There are many misconceptions about budgeting, and people felt that it is OK not to budget.

 The main reason is they have things under control.